 EVENTS

-Each row represents an event that occurred during a follow, whether involving the focal or not.
+Each row represents an event that occurred, whether involving a focal or not.
+Events may have been recorded during a follow or in the records of attendance at the feeding station.
 All recorded observations that occur during a follow are events.

 Each Behavior code has a one-to-one association with a table in the database.
 An AGG Behavior code is associated with the AGGRESSIONS table.
 An ARR Behavior code is associated with the ARRIVALS table.
 And so forth.
 The system will generate a warning when an EVENTS row exists and there is no related row in the table that corresponds to the row’s Behavior code.